- Select the column where you want the drop piece to land.

 - the color of the direction indicator lines may differ from that of the flyer and is used to indicate the target column to which it wants to move.

-- A flyer has gray direction indicator lines when there is a target column conflict that would otherwise make the flyer want to move to two or more different columns; in this case, the flyer will want to move down irrespective of the column it is in.
+- A flyer's direction indicator lines are colored using its current column color when there is a target column conflict that would otherwise make the flyer want to move to two or more different columns; in this case, the flyer will want to move down irrespective of the column it is in.

 - See "Flyers 2" and "Followers 1".